Kubernetes Installation Guide

 api: "api.your-domain.com" # API server

-idp: "login.your-domain.com" # IDP server
+idp: "login.your-domain.com" # IdP server

 console: "console.your-domain.com" # Management console